cypress-io/cypress-documentation/content/guides/end-to-end-testing/okta-authentication.md

 <strong class="alert-header">Authenticate by visiting a different domain with
 [`cy.origin()`](/api/commands/origin)</strong>

-Programmatic authentication for Okta is now considered a legacy recommendation.
-As of Cypress [v12.0.0](https://on.cypress.io/changelog#12-0-0), you can easily authenticate to
+Typically, logging in a user within your app by authenticating via a third-party provider requires visiting a login page hosted on a different domain.
+Before Cypress [v12.0.0](https://on.cypress.io/changelog#12-0-0), Cypress tests were limited to visiting domains of the same origin, making programmatic login the only option for authenticating users with a third-party API.
+As of Cypress [v12.0.0](https://on.cypress.io/changelog#12-0-0), Cypress tests are no longer limited to visiting domains of a single origin, meaning you can easily authenticate to
 [Okta Universal Directory](https://www.okta.com/products/universal-directory/)
-as Cypress tests are no longer limited to visiting domains of a single origin.
+via the UI!

 </Alert>